typst/packages/packages/preview/clean-math-thesis/0.2.0/README.md

 [Typst](https://typst.app/home/) thesis template for mathematical theses built for simple, efficient use and a clean look.
 Of course, it can also be used for other subjects, but the following math-specific features are already contained in the template:

 - theorems, lemmas, corollaries, proofs etc. prepared using [great-theorems](https://typst.app/universe/package/great-theorems)
-- equation settings (optionally using [equate](https://typst.app/universe/package/equate))
+- equation settings (using either [equate](https://typst.app/universe/package/equate) for numbering of subequations or [i-figured](https://typst.app/universe/package/i-figured/) for equation numbering which includes the chapter number)
 - pseudocode package [lovelace](https://typst.app/universe/package/lovelace) included.

 Additionally, it has headers built with [hydra](https://typst.app/universe/package/hydra).